Is high blood pressure getting to you?

 - Get moving in simple, easy ways.
 Try to get at least 2.5 hours per week of moderate physical activity, which includes things like brisk walking, dancing, canoeing, gardening, vacuuming, sweeping and mowing.

 - Check out deep breathing or meditation.
 Chronic stress means higher blood pressure.
 Deep breathing and meditation can help reduce the effects of stress for better physical and mental health, and even just a few minutes can make a difference.

 - Investigate how to quit smoking.
 Stopping smoking is essential to preventing or managing high blood pressure.
 But it’s not easy; for help, your doctor is a great place to start.

 - Set a weight goal.
 Dropping even just a few pounds can start to have a positive impact on your blood pressure.
 But losing weight is often easier said than done; your doctor can help you come up with a personalized plan you’re more likely to stick with.

 The best resource for lower blood pressure?
 Your doctor.

 No matter the diet and lifestyle changes you choose to make, your doctor is an essential partner.

 Your primary care doctor is one of your best advocates.
 They’ll be familiar with what will work best for your personal lifestyle, and they can work with you at regular checkups to get your blood pressure numbers and monitor the progress you’re making.
 They can also show you how to accurately check your blood pressure at home.

 In addition, your primary care doctor can give you custom feedback based on your entire health picture.
 Building on the work you’ve already started on your own, they can help you identify even more realistic changes you can make to support lower blood pressure naturally.

 In addition, your primary care doctor can help you build on the work you’ve already done.
-They can help you identify more lifestyle changes that can help lower your blood pressure naturally, and connect you with a cardiology expert for even more care.
+They can help you identify more lifestyle changes that can help lower your blood pressure naturally, such as heart-healthy workouts and ways to reduce stress.